-Non-significant results were a recurring theme throughout the talks I went to — of the nine studies I heard about, five had no significant support for their hypothesis while three had partial support for some of their hypotheses.
-This feels disappointing in a way.
+Non-significant results were a recurring theme throughout the talks I went to – of the nine studies I heard talks on, five had no significant support for their hypothesis while three had partial support for some of their hypotheses.
 In many cases I wanted the result to be significant purely because the person presenting had obviously put in so much work and research that it almost seemed disappointing for them to not find anything for it.

 However, even when the students didn’t find the results they were looking for, they still explained and defended their research in an incredibly professional way.
 Considering the news of practices like publication bias and the “file-drawer effect” that often prevent research with non-supporting or non-significant findings from being publicised, I think it’s important that students learn about the best way to deal with experimental non-significance.
 The conference seemed to act just as I hoped an academic conference would – a place run on ideas and free thought, focused on the methods and process of science rather than just the results.

 On a more practical note, finding so many non-significant results was also useful for the members of our group who haven’t finished analysing our dissertation data.
 Today showed that’s its not the end of the world if we don’t get a significant result because a robust thesis can still be made.